-These are STEM and STEAM events throughout our five-county region, to engage students, inspire teachers, inform parents, and celebrate STEM and STEAM learning.
+Below is a calendar full of STEM and STEAM events throughout our five-county region to engage students, inspire teachers, inform parents, and celebrate STEM and STEAM learning.

-Do you know of a STEM/STEAM related event?
+Do you know of a STEM/STEAM event that should be shared with our community?
 Submit it here.

 Join us Feb.
 22 for hands-on demonstrations and to learn more about programs in biology, the life sciences, chemistry, psychology, environmental science, and mathematics (and more!).

 The WNY Brain Bee is a high school competition designed to inspire students to learn about the human brain and motivate them to enter professions where they can treat and find cures for brain disorders.
 Students will be tested on their knowledge of the human brain.
 Topics include brain anatomy & development, neurological diseases, memory, movement, and sensation.

 Format: During Round I & II, all students receive the same questions and record written answers .
 During Round III, students give oral responses to questions.
 Students compete until they have answered 3 questions incorrectly .

 • 1st place : Eligible to compete in the National Brain Bee.
 Stipend for travel expenses for winner and adult companion.

 • 1st, 2nd, & 3rd place: Cash prizes